Homepage / Bullion Coins: Russian Bullion

 Russian Bullion

-The Bank of Russia has undergone several name changes and alterations due to the changes in Russian governments.
+The Bank of Russia has undergone several name changes and alterations due to the changes in the Russian government.

-On 7 November 1917, the first day of the October Revolution, an armed detachment under direct orders from Lenin occupied the State Bank's head office.
-In December and January, all Russia's commercial banks were nationalized and forcibly merged into the State Bank with their shareholders wiped out; the State Bank was renamed the People's Bank in May 1918.
+On 7 November 1917, the first day of the October Revolution, an armed detachment under direct orders from Vladimir Lenin occupied the State Bank's head office.
+In December and January, all of Russia's commercial banks were nationalized and forcibly merged into the State Bank, with their shareholders wiped out; the State Bank was renamed the People's Bank in May 1918.

-The People Bank's was in turn liquidated in January 1920.
-There were no banks formally recognized in the country until the second central bank of Russia was created and called the State Bank of the USSR commonly referred to as Gosbank in October 1921.
+The People Bank was liquidated in January 1920.
+No banks were formally recognized in the country until the second central bank of Russia was created and called the State Bank of the USSR, commonly referred to as Gosbank, in October 1921.

 The End of the Soviet Union (USSR)